grunzwei/promises-blog/README.md

-this is the only way to guarntee that you correspond to promise API: in case of error you must guarantee that you return a rejected promise, and don't throw an exception. you must return a promise and no other form of value. how can you guarantee these constraints as a methodology? the only instruction that you can be sure of won't throw an exception is variable declaration.
+this is the only way to guarntee that you correspond to promise API: in case of error you must guarantee that you return a rejected promise, and don't throw an exception. you must return a promise and no other form of value.

+how can you guarantee these constraints as a methodology? the only instruction that you can be sure of won't throw an exception is variable declaration.

+so...:
-so... declare variables - check. return a promise - check. any logic that you have runs inside a then clause and Q knows to watch those for exceptions, so error handling - check.
+declare variables - check.
+return a promise - check.
+any logic that you have runs inside a then clause and Q knows to watch those for exceptions, so error handling - check. use done (we know why fom section 6) - check.

 let's see an example: